 Here’s a review of a sales call I received back when I sold Dale Carnegie Training for the Cleveland franchise.
 Reviewing these sales calls always reveal how the Human Relations principles could have enhanced the process.
 In this case, becoming genuinely interested in the prospect.

-On this particular morning as I was logging in, my phone rang revealing a caller with an 866 prefix.
-So I knew someone was calling in to try to sell me something.
+On this particular morning as I was logging into my system, my phone rang revealing a caller with an 866 prefix.
+So I knew someone was calling in to sell me something.

 But instead of letting it go to voicemail, I answered it.